-There are many ways to structure an art consignment agreement between an artist and gallery, but here are some of the more major deal points and questions each party should be considering.
+There are many ways to structure an art consignment agreement but here are some of the more major deal points and questions each party should be considering.

 Defining the Art Consignment Relationship

-The majority of terms in an art consignment relationship delineate how the relationship will be treated by the artist and the gallery.
+The art consignment agreement usually begins by defining the relationship between the artist and the gallery.

-Length – How long is the agency grant for?
+- Length – How long is the agency grant for?
 Typically art consignment agreements are for a year but they can be longer.

 Artwork Inventory Management